 A common historical example of a disease attributed to rodents from the Middle Ages is the bubonic plague (Black Plague).
 The disease was transmitted through fleas from rats and through rat bites.
 Unfortunately, your home provides rats with a predator-proof shelter and access to food and water sources.
 So getting rid of them is going to require some effort.
 Anytime animals have turned your home’s attic into their shelter, nesting site and breeding ground it is absolutely critical to have your attic professionally decontaminated.
 Often, the scent of an infestation will attract new rodents looking for a home since they will smell this area as a safe haven.
 Therefore the problem will continue without proper treatment even if the rodents are simply trapped and removed.
 The “welcome mat” is still in place for other rodents near your home.

-We are experts in attic remediation.
+At Pinnacle Pest Control, we are experts in attic remediation.
 On the right side of the page are the basic steps involved in an attic decontamination project and below is an outline of the tasks and tools used on a typical home.

 Attic Rodent Removal Includes: